fix8mt/conjure_enum/README.md

 # Notes
 ## enum limits
 ### `ENUM_MIN_VALUE`, `ENUM_MAX_VALUE`
-These are set by default unless you overrride them by defining them in your application.
+These are set by default unless you override them by defining them in your application.
 > [!TIP]
 > If you want to define these values they must appear _before_ you include `conjure_enum.hpp`.